-Anna Beck Appointed 5 August 2020 UK CFO, MAFI-UK David Fyock Appointed 5 August 2020 UK CEO, MAFI-UK Willem Westra Appointed 5 August 2020 The Netherlands Business Consultar
+Anna Beck UK CFO, MAFI-UK

+David Fyock UK CEO, MAFI-UK

+Willem Westra The Netherlands Business Consultant

-The Supervisory board have met once in 2020 since the Articles of Association were amended.
+The Supervisory board met twice in 2021.

 None of the above were employed by the foundation and therefore no remuneration for the board has been included in these accounts.